GikunjuVic/online-movie-system-sql/subscriptions.md

 ```

-## PROBLEM 5: How many transactoions were processed using GCP Payments?
+## PROBLEM 5: How many transactions were processed using GCP Payments?
 **Insight:** While some payments are under mobile payment, international clients use GCP Payments.
 This query returns how many transactions were made using Google Pay.
              This helps the business determine the adoption and reliability of Google Pay as a payment method.